Demi is a Portfolio Manager within the Global Liquidity Team in London, responsible for managing Euro Liquidity strategies.

 Prior to joining Aviva Investors, Demi was a Liquidity Portfolio Manager and Trader at Blackrock in London.
 She started her career with Fortis Investments in 2005 as a Business Analyst, then joined the Money Markets team in Paris and London.
 Demi holds an MSc in Mathematics Applied to Economics from Paris-Dauphine University.

-Sales Director, Liquidity - UK Corporates
+Senior Sales Director, Liquidity - Global Corporates

 Head of UK Liquidity Portfolio Management